stefaanc/psconsole/README.md

   - We also added a couple based on the traditional Powershell background color.

     > :bulb:
-    > Remark that you need to run `Apply-PSConsoleSettings` in your profile to make sure that the above palettte colors are correctly mapped on the colors for Powershell elements (stream output, syntax tokens and prompt).
+    > Remark that you need to run `Apply-PSConsoleSettings` in your profile with a `.psconsole.json` file, to make sure that the above palettte colors are correctly mapped on the colors for Powershell elements (stream output, syntax tokens and prompt).

 - `Set-ShortcutWindowSize` sets the size of the windows and screen-buffer